glacambre/firenvim/README.md

 vim.g.firenvim_config.localSettings['.*'] = { takeover = 'always' }
 ```

+Setting a global policy (`.*`) with narrower ones for specific websites is an easy way to build a whitelist/allowlist or blacklist/blocklist deciding what webxites Firenvim should work on.

 ### Choosing a command line

 You can chose between Neovim's built-in command line, firenvim's command line and no command line at all by setting the localSetting named `cmdline` to either `neovim`, `firenvim` or `none`, e.g.: